TechnicJelle/TechnicJelle/README.md

 <details markdown="1"><summary style="cursor: pointer; color: #aaaaaa;">Click here to read about my game-dev journey</summary>

 My first start with programming was GameMaker 8.1 Lite when I was eight.
-I started off only using the visual programming programming, and I never really got into GML.
+I started off only using the visual programming, and I never really got into GML.
 Sadly, most of the games I made back then have been lost to time.

 A year or two later I discovered Minecraft with its redstone, and I was sold.
 When command blocks were added a little later, I was even more hooked.
 I spent years playing with it, learning and getting better.
 I also loved the big tech modpacks, though my computer back then couldn't really run them well.